springbot/springflow/README.md

 Upgrading To The Latest Version
 -------------------------------

-Upgrading to the latest version of the HubFlow tools is very easy:
+Upgrading to the latest version of the SpringFlow tools is very easy:

 1. `git sf upgrade`